Fanisting/otree-3d-dice-roller/README.md

 # otree-3d-dice-roller
-A 3d-dice-roller game for heavioral experiment using [o-Tree](http://www.otree.org/).
+A 3d-dice-roller game for beavioral experiment using [o-Tree](http://www.otree.org/).

 ## Introduction